 Taking responsibility for society and the environment is a fundamental part of MVTec's company guidelines.
 We place great value on social and ecological commitment.

-Furthermore, most of the food and drink provided free of charge in our office is organic.
+Furthermore, most of the food and drinks provided free of charge in our office is organic.
 In addition, we place great importance to using energy-saving electronic devices, e.g., in the server rooms or for energy-saving LED lighting in our office building.

 Under the name green@MVTec, dedicated colleagues also meet regularly to develop, implement, and optimize further environmental protection measures that all MVTec employees can implement in their daily work.
 So far, this task force has already realized many successes, like the introduction of suitable waste separation, the adoption of environmentally friendly office materials, such as recycling or reusable products of all kinds, or the conversion to green electricity, to name just a few of them.